 - there are problems that have been encountered with consistency in reporting and comparing performance across the jurisdictions, and it is considered necessary for these inconsistencies to be addressed in the short-medium term.
-Retailers have regulatory obligations and in most cases the indicators sought should be consistent with retailers' obligations to report on compliance. - the publishing of performance data is designed to assist customers to make an informed choice as to which retailer might best serve their overall needs.
+Retailers have regulatory obligations and in most cases the indicators sought should be consistent with retailers' obligations to report on compliance. - the publishing of performance data may assist customers to consider which retailer might best serve their overall needs.

-Notwithstanding the above, efforts have been made to limit the extent of any changes until a more thorough review by the new regulatory bodies (the AER and the AMEC) can be undertaken.
+Notwithstanding the above, efforts have been made to limit the extent of any changes until a more thorough review by the new regulatory bodies (the AER and the AEMC) can be undertaken.